 When you are breastfeeding in particular, they produce secretions rich in lipids that lubricate your nipples.
 Importantly, this secretion functions as a barrier against infection, protecting both your breast milk and your baby.

-In addition to creating a protective coating, the secretion produced by Montgomery tubercles also release a scent that helps guide your newborn to your nipples.
+In addition to creating a protective coating, the secretion produced by Montgomery tubercles also releases a scent that helps guide your newborn to your nipples.

-This is why it’s important that breastfeeding mums do not use soap to wash their nipples.
+This is why it’s important that breastfeeding mums refrain from using soap to wash their nipples.
 By doing this, you risk washing off this important, germ-fighting barrier.

 Why Do Montgomery Tubercles Enlarge In Pregnancy?